PurpleAmaranth/regex-tutorial/Develop/gist-regex-tutorial.md

 Some examples include:
 `.` ---- Matches any character except '\n'.
 `\d` --- Matches any integer between 0 and 9.
-`\w` --- Matches and alpha numeric characer including a hyphen.
+`\w` --- Matches and alpha numeric character including a hyphen.
 `\s` --- Matches any whitespace character like spaces, tabs, and breaks.
 ```